sopherapps/you-hedge/README.md

 - [x] Fix the icon added to webos.
 Give it more padding as opposed to the favicon
 - [x] Add animations when loading playlist items and moving from screen to screen.
 - [x] Be able to return to the old screen after visiting the youtube iframe
+- [x] Fix URL on welcome screen after login on mobile.
+It is a little skewed.
+- [ ] Fix the scroll to only occur if the scroll view is at the bottom
+- [ ] Fix the repetitive signing in
+- [ ] Create a mobile app that is near-native speed
+- [ ] Fix the style of the favicon
+- [ ] FIx the underlines on the playlist items' headings
+- [ ] On back, scroll back to the video that one had selected.
+- [ ] Add tests

 ## Acknowledgments